FC Schalke 04: 1928–1933: Rise to dominance

-The popular club built a new stadium, the Glückauf-Kampfbahn, in 1928, and acknowledged the city's support by renaming themselves FC Gelsenkirchen-Schalke 04.
+Following the club's initial success, it quickly gained in popularity, especially among the working class.
+In 1928, the club built a new stadium, the Glückauf-Kampfbahn, and acknowledged the city's support by renaming themselves FC Gelsenkirchen-Schalke 04.
 They won their first West German championship in 1929, but the following year were sanctioned for exceeding salary levels set by the league and, in an era that considered professionalism in sport to be anathema, found themselves banned from play for nearly half a year.

 However, the ban had little impact on the team's popularity: in their first match after the ban against Fortuna Düsseldorf, in June 1931, the team drew 70,000 spectators to its home ground.
 The club's fortunes begun to rise from 1931 and they made a semi-final appearance in the 1932 German championship, losing 1–2 to Eintracht Frankfurt.
-The year after, the club went all the way to the final, where Fortuna Düsseldorf proved the better side, winning 3–0.
+The year after, the club reached the final, where Fortuna Düsseldorf proved the better side, winning 3–0.